The Corporate Governance Review: France

 i Financial reporting and accountability

-Reporting of financial information required by French law for listed companies is subject to regulations that distinguish between periodic information and continuing information.35
+Reporting of financial information required by French law for listed companies is subject to regulations that distinguish between periodic information and continuing information.28

 Periodic information is information provided by listed companies at regular intervals.
-Most notably, this includes the requirement to disclose an annual financial report, a half-yearly report and quarterly financial information.
+Most notably, this includes the requirement to disclose an annual financial report, a half-yearly report and, depending on the company's existing practice, quarterly financial information.

-Continuing information is information published by listed companies to notify the public without delay of all information likely to have a material effect on the share price.
-It also includes disclosures concerning the crossing of thresholds or share transactions carried out by an issuer's executives or board members.
+Continuing information is information published by listed companies to notify the public without delay of all precise information likely to have a material effect on the share price.

-Executive Order No. 2017-1162, dated 12 July 2017, reorganised the reporting obligations regarding financial information, internal control and corporate governance, requiring that the information previously contained in the management report should be divided between a new corporate governance report and the management report.
+The annual reporting obligations regarding financial information, internal control and corporate governance are divided between the corporate governance report and the management report.

 ii Auditors' role, authority and independence

 External auditors are required to audit a company's accounting documents and check whether the accounting principles applied in the company comply with the applicable accounting standards.
-They certify that the annual or consolidated accounts give a true and fair view of the financial situation of the company.
-They draft a general report on the accounts, and special reports on specific corporate transactions (share capital increases, contributions in kind, related-party transactions, etc.), which are presented to the annual general meeting of the shareholders.
+They draft a general report on the accounts, and special reports on specific corporate matters.

-Although many listed companies used to ask their auditors to prepare specific reports on CSR matters, auditors are now required to check whether the new non-financial statement has been provided (see Sections III.iii and IV.iii).
+Also, auditors are required to check whether the non-financial statement has been provided (see Section III.iii).

-The reform regarding audit, which transposed Directive 2014/56/EU, was adopted in France on 17 June 2016.
-It features mandatory statutory auditor rotation and enhanced transparency and reporting requirements by audit firms.
-It also establishes a list of non-audit services that cannot be provided by the statutory auditor or audit firm to the audited entity, imposes limitations on the fees charged for non-audit services36 and enhances the role of the audit committee.
+French law, based on Directive 2014/56/EU, imposes a mandatory statutory auditor rotation and enhances transparency and reporting requirements by audit firms.
+It also establishes a list of non-audit services that cannot be provided by the statutory auditor or audit firm to the audited entity, imposes limitations on the fees charged for non-audit services29 and enhances the role of the audit committee.

-During the past few years, corporate social and environmental responsibility has been increasingly taken into account in the corporate governance of listed companies.37 Directive 2014/95/EU of the European Parliament, dated 22 October 2015 (transposed into French law by Executive Order No. 2017-1180, dated 19 July 2017), introduced an obligation to disclose non-financial and diversity information for large companies.
-Henceforth, large companies have to explain the environmental and social risks related to their activities and how they intend to manage those risks through a statement on the non-financial performance to be included in the annual management report.
-In line with the European recommendations and trends on CSR,38 the AMF published in 2019 its fourth report on corporate, social and environmental responsibility relating to the extra-financial information of listed companies.
-In 2020, the European Securities and Markets Authority issued a public statement focusing on climate information as one of the priorities of the European supervision.39
+During the past few years, corporate social and environmental responsibility has been increasingly taken into account in the corporate governance of listed companies.30 Directive 2014/95/EU of the European Parliament (Non-Financial Reporting Directive – NFRD), dated 22 October 2014 (transposed into French law by Executive Order No. 2017-1180, dated 19 July 2017), introduced an obligation to disclose non-financial information for large companies.
+Henceforth, large companies have to explain, through a statement on the non-financial performance to be included in the annual management report, the environmental and social risks related to their activities and how they intend to manage those risks.
+Companies subject to the NFRD will also be required to disclose, as of 1 January 2022, information on the proportion of their business activities that can be considered 'sustainable' within the meaning of the EU Taxonomy Regulation of June 2020 ((EU) No. 2020/852).

-French Law No. 2017-399 dated 27 March 2017, introduced the obligation for companies employing at least 5,000 employees in France or at least 10,000 employees worldwide to develop and enact annual vigilance plans detailing steps taken to detect risks and prevent serious violations with respect to human rights and fundamental freedoms, and the health and safety of persons and the environment, that result from activities of the company and of its subsidiaries, suppliers and subcontractors.
+Also, French Law No. 2017-399 dated 27 March 2017, introduced the obligation for companies employing at least 5,000 employees in France or at least 10,000 employees worldwide to develop and enact annual vigilance plans detailing steps taken to detect risks and prevent serious violations with respect to human rights and fundamental freedoms, and the health and safety of persons and the environment, that result from activities of the company and of its subsidiaries, suppliers and subcontractors.
+A directive with similar provisions is currently being discussed at the European Union.

 i Risk management